National 5 Maths

 Topic content

-- Changing the subject of a linear formula (also called transposing a formula)
+- Changing the subject of a linear formula (also called transposing or rearranging)

 - Changing the subject of a formula involving a square or square root.